meetchheda29/meetchheda29.github.io/_posts/2024-04-23-Three-Tier-Application-Building-with-Docker.md

 Docker has revolutionized software development by popularizing containerization.
 Here's a brief overview of what Docker and containers are all about.Containers are lightweight, standalone packages that include all the necessary components to run an application.
 They share the host operating system kernel, making them highly efficient and portable.

-Images: Immutable templates containing application code, dependencies, and settings.
+-**Images:** Immutable templates containing application code, dependencies, and settings.

-Containers: Runnable instances of Docker images, isolated from one another.
+-**Containers:** Runnable instances of Docker images, isolated from one another.

-Dockerfile: Text file specifying instructions for building Docker images.
+-**Dockerfile:** Text file specifying instructions for building Docker images.

-Docker Engine: Core component managing Docker containers and images.
+-**Docker Engine:** Core component managing Docker containers and images.

 Today, we embark on an exhilarating journey through the realm of containerization, where we’ll Dockerize a magnificent three-tier application.
 Are you ready to dive into the world of Docker and witness the magic of containerization?
 Let’s get started!